actyx-contrib/react-pond/README.md

 ## 🐟 `useFish`

-Write your distributed logic in the well known fish and get the public state as easy as possible
+Write your distributed logic with the well known fish and get the public state as easy as possible

 ### Example